webforj/webforj-documentation/docs/components/splitter.md

 ## Min and max size

-The `Splitter` component provides methods to set min and max sizes for its panels, allowing developers to control the resizing behavior of the components within the `Splitter`.
+The `Splitter` component provides methods to set minimum and maximum sizes for its panels, allowing you to control the resizing behavior of the components within the `Splitter`.
 When users attempt to resize panels beyond the specified min or max sizes, the splitter component enforces these constraints, ensuring that panels remain within the defined boundaries.

 ### Setting sizes

-The `setMasterMinSize(String masterMinSize)` method specifies the min size for the master panel of the splitter.
-Likewise, the `setMasterMaxSize(String masterMaxSize)` method allows developers to define the max size for the master panel.
+The `setMasterMinSize(String masterMinSize)` method specifies the minimum size for the master panel of the splitter.
+Likewise, the `setMasterMaxSize(String masterMaxSize)` method specifies the maximum size for the master panel.

-You can specify sizes using various units like pixels or other valid CSS units, as shown below:
+You can specify sizes using any valid CSS units, as shown below:

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/SplitterMinMax?'